wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 #### Use Case

-To encode a CAN message payload
+To encode a CAN message payload.

 #### Input Parameters